Placenta Encapsulation FAQ's

 How do I get my placenta to you once I've delivered?

-You'll just need to text me when you're in labor and again once you've delivered.
-I'll give you an estimated pick-up time and pick your placenta up from your place of delivery.
-Then I'll drop everything back off with you once it's ready!
+You'll just need to text your specialist when you're in labor and again once you've delivered.
+Your specialist will give you an estimated pick-up time and pick your placenta up from your place of delivery.
+Then they'll drop everything back off with you once it's ready!

 Can you encapsulate my placenta if it’s frozen?